Digital Rights Management (DRM): Comparing PlayReady, FairPlay and WideVine

-To protect the digital content from piracy, technologies such as Digital Rights Management (commonly known as DRM) were developed by Samsung, Microsoft, Google and/or Apple.
-DRM products are developed in response to the rapid increase in online piracy of commercially marketed material due to the extensive use of peer to peer file exchange programs.
-The term “Digital Rights Management” (DRM) refers to the set of policies and rights which are used to prevent unauthorized user to access the digital media content and files.
-The main components of the DRM system are Packaging Server, License Server, and Playback Devices.
+To protect digital content from piracy, technologies such as Digital Rights Management (commonly known as DRM) were developed by Samsung, Microsoft, Google and/or Apple.
+DRM products are developed in response to the rapid increase in online piracy of commercially marketed material due to the extensive use of peer-to-peer file exchange programs.
+The term “Digital Rights Management” (DRM) refers to the set of policies and rights which are used to prevent unauthorized users to access digital media content and files.
+The main components of the DRM system are the Packaging Server, License Server, and Playback Devices.

 How does DRM work?